lhwdev/llang/book.md

 **Steps for Incremental Lexing**
 (low level optimizations omitted; shell I use gap buffer?)

-1. **Get modification in form of `Patch`**
+1. **Get modification in form of `CodeModification`**

-   `Patch` is just like `String.replace(oldRange, newText)`: find common heading and trailing.
+   `CodeModification` is just like `String.replace(oldRange, newText)`: find common heading and trailing.
 In IDE, most operation is to insert keystrokes at cursor or delete some texts, so it can be easily retrieved.

+   TODO: accept Patch which has multiple CodeModification (which does not overlap).
+   Shell we Myers-diff?

 2. **Find first span affected**